brollb/brollb.github.io/_posts/2020-05-15-race-conditions-in-netsblox.md

 ---

 ## Background
 Sharing can be tough for both young children and parallel applications.
 In both cases, a lack of coordination can result in undesirable results.
+Although they may be equally challenging, I will restrict this blog post to focus on the latter case.
 Perhaps one of the most significant challenges can occur around race conditions.
 A race condition (or data race) can occur when two or more agents/processes try to access the same data at the same time.
 This post will be focusing specifically on both high and low-level data races and will show examples in [NetsBlox](https://netsblox.org).

 ### Cloud Variables
 The examples shown here will be using NetsBlox's cloud variables.
 Cloud variables can be accessed using the RPC blocks under the *Network* tab.